AlexanderKrupnik/Bit_Boolean/README.md

          byte a[125]       // byte array of 1000 bits (allowng to store 1000 addressable bits, and save 875 bytes of RAM)
          bool b[1000]      // uses 1000 bytes to store boolean array

- use case 2: use byte array to store boolean data in bits instaed of individul boolean variables
+Use case 2: use byte array to store boolean data in bits instaed of individul boolean variables
           use constants for readability

-  1)    define a byte[] big enough to hold all booleans (can be expanded later a byte at a time, as needs grow)
+  1)    define a byte[] with enough bits to hold all booleans (can be expanded later a byte at a time, as needs grow)

  example :
  boolean      GlobBoolAray[1];   // create a 1 element byte array to store up to 8 boolean values

-  2)    instead of defining individual boolean variables, define constants, to represent bit positions in the byte array, (using the names that would have been used by the boolean variables) (use const or #define constants use no RAM, they are replaced by the compiler like #define)
+  2)    instead of defining individual boolean variables, define constants, to represent bit positions in the byte array, (using the names that would have been assigned to the boolean variables) (use const or #define constants use no RAM, they are replaced by the compiler like #define)

  //Example constants to use as array indexes for the binNum parameter: